Antiretroviral Medication Allergy

 - Mild reactions include hot, red, itchy, or swollen skin, or a hard lump where the shot was given.
 You may have a flat, red area on your skin that is covered with small bumps.
 You may also have a headache, feel tired or dizzy, or have muscle pain.

 - Severe symptoms include skin that blisters or peels, vision problems, and severe swelling or itching.
 You may also have yellowing of your skin or whites of your eyes, abdominal pain, or dark urine.
 Severe reactions include conditions such as toxic epidermal necrolysis (TEN).
 TEN can cause serious skin damage.
-Ask your healthcare provider for more information on TEN and other serious conditions.
+Ask your provider for more information on TEN and other serious conditions.

 - Anaphylaxis symptoms include throat tightness, trouble breathing, tingling, dizziness, and wheezing.
 Anaphylaxis is a sudden, life-threatening reaction that needs immediate treatment.
 Anaphylaxis may occur if you exercise after exposure to a trigger, such as after you take an ARV medicine.